-Many of the most inspiring travellers these days, are characters from the big screen.
-Both real and fictional intrepid explorers alike, will set off your wanderlust.
-We select the best travel films, documentaries and shows available, covering Asia, The Americas, Europe and Africa.
+Many of the most inspiring travellers these days, are characters from the small and big screens.
+Both real and fictional intrepid explorers alike, can set off your wanderlust, to great effect.
+So here, we select the best travel films, travel documentaries and travel shows of all time for you to watch in 2018.

 The multi-award winning series from John Hurt explores a rich variety of the people from planet earth.
 In finding those people who live in a manner most connected and in tune with the planet, there is a huge amount to learn from this travel show.
 Set on a backdrop of epic music and sharp visual, this is one of the greatest travel documentaries ever made.

-Dara & Ed’s Road To Mandalay & Great Big Adventure
+Dara & Ed’s Road To Mandalay (on YouTube) & Great Big Adventure (on Dailymotion)

 Traditional travel shows don’t really do it for me.
 There needs to be something more than good scenery and far away destinations.
 Irish comedians Dara O’Briain and Ed Byrne add great conversation and an amusing point of view to their two travel documentaries, exploring Central America and South East Asia.
 Comedy aside, they are two great friends, sharing a trip of a lifetime and the comradery is just as entertaining as the culture.